Ejazcs11/EduConnect/README.md

 I take dev for course details with class (course-details) and apply grid layout. and apply flexbox layout on the course-info and instructor-info.

 And lastly connect the cousre webpage with home webpage through anchor tag and also connect the course section of home page with course page through anchor tag.

+Lastly, I have added the about and contact information of EduConnect website and connect it with home page through navigation links.

+This is how made this porject with HTML and CSS.

+The End!